aiagentdev-sol/aiagentdev-sol/README.md

 ---

 ### 💼 **Let's Connect**
-If you're looking for expertise in the Solana ecosystem, blockchain development, or smart contracts, feel free to reach out for consultation.
+If you're looking for senior developer in the Solana ecosystem, blockchain development, or smart contracts, feel free to reach out for consultation.
 I'm excited to explore new opportunities and collaborations!

 ---